Last Meal Ribs: The Best Barbecue Ribs You've Ever Tasted!

 Preparation time.
 15 minutes minimum.
 10 minutes to skin 'n' trim, 5 minutes to rub, overnight dry rub marinating is optional.

 Cooking time.
 3 hours minimum.
 We will be cooking low and slow at about 225°F, so allow 5 to 6 hours for St. Louis Cut (SLC) ribs and 3 to 4 hours for baby back ribs.
 Thicker, meatier slabs take longer, and if you use rib holders so they are crammed close to each other, add another hour.
-Begin by learning how to set up your grill by reading my article on 2-Zone or Indirect cooking.
+Country ribs are really not ribs, they are chops and should be cooked very differntly.
+Begin by learning how to set up your grill by reading my article on 2-zone or Indirect cooking.
 That means that one side is hot and the other is not.
 This is the single most important technique a pitmaster must learn.
 Then set up your grill for a meatless trial run so you can learn how to tweak the dials and vents to get it to 225°F. If you have a gas grill, use only one burner as described in my article setup for a gas grill.
 Put a disposable aluminum pan with water on top of the hot burner(s).
 Moisture and combustion gases in a propane grill combine to create a seductive, bacon-like flavor in the meat.
 If it has only one burner, put the water pan between the meat and the burner.
 If you have a Weber kettle, put about half a chimney of unlit coals in the grill and put about half a chimney of fully lit coals on top to get to 225°F. I recommend you use a water pan.
 All this is described in detail in my article on the best setup for a charcoal grill.
 If you have an offset firebox smoker, follow my instructions for an setting up an offset smoker.
 If you have a bullet smoker like the Weber Smokey Mountain, read my article bullet smoker setup.

 Total time.
 3 to 4 hours for baby backs, 5 to 6 hours for spare ribs and St. Louis Cut ribs.